Hausdorff dimension of collision times in one-dimensional log-gases: Upper bound

 \section{Upper bound}

-The upper bound of the collision times' Hausdorff dimension is given by the following statement. \begin{theorem} For every $0<k'<\frac{1}{2}$ and $x\in \partial{W}$ the inequality
+We perform the proof of \Cref{th:main} for $x\in \partial W$ and afterwards we can easily conclude the results for any $x\in \overline{W}$ thanks to the finiteness of the first hitting time and the countable stability of the Hausdorff dimension.
+The upper bound of the collision times' Hausdorff dimension is given by the following statement. \begin{theorem} For every $0<k<\frac{1}{2}$ and $x\in \partial{W} $ the inequality

 is $\mbb{P}^x$-almost surely valid. \end{theorem} We prove this statement in a series of lemmas.
-The cornerstone of our proof is the probability distribution's asymptotic behavior when a collision is close to occurring, that is, when two particles are closer to each other than a distance $r>0$.
-This type of event is represented by an unbounded set for $N>2$, so we must impose a bound on this set in order to examine the situation.
+The cornerstone of our proof is the probability distribution's asymptotic behavior when a collision is close to occurring, that is, when two particles are closer than a distance $r>0$ to each other.
+The rest of the proof is mostly analogous to the machinery by Liu and Xiao \cite{LiuXiao98} except for a few technical details. \begin{lemma} We fix $k>0$, $R>0$ and $x\in E^r\cap B(0,R)$.
+Given $r>0$, there exist constants $C_1(k,N)>0$ and $C_2(k,N,R)>0$ such that